newapplesho/fogbugzclient-smalltalk/README.md

-# fogbugzclient-smalltalk-extension
+# fogbugzclient-smalltalk
-FogBugz for Pharo Smalltalk Extension
+FogBugz for Pharo Smalltalk

 This project was migrated from SmalltalkHub repository: http://www.smalltalkhub.com/#!/~TorstenBergmann/FogBugz